Red Light Therapy Regulations - US and Canada

 At issue for FDA oversight are claims made for the use of the devices.
 When the only claims made are cosmetic there are no further requirements; claims of disease or medical treatment are not allowed; these would include claims that treatment can produce hair growth, cure acne or heal wounds.
 You can claim uses that are on the label.

 They have requested state regulators to limit this practice.
-A few states, Iowa and Oregon for example, will treat it as an problem in tanning businesses.
+Some states, Ohio, Iowa and Oregon for example, will treat it as an problem in tanning businesses.
 The availability of "hybrid" lamps, with both red and UV light, compatible with original tanning lamps has largely resolved this issue.

 Regulation in Canada mirrors US regulations

 Beyond regulation you may wish to verify any limits your business insurance may impose.

 When a key feature of your certification training is selling you products and equipment, you wonder if you are really getting the facts or just paying for "overdressed advertising".

 Since we started in 1994 SunFocus has been "brand neutral".
 We have no "sponsors" or "partners" that pay us for endorsement; no affiliation with any industry vendor.
 We are not an "Association", "Institute" or "Network" setup by a marketing company or magazine publisher.
 We have no membership fees and carry no ads.

 We are truthfully independent; this allows us to give you accurate and independent information you can trust, not ads "dressed up" as training.